Information-Theoretic Foundations for Machine Learning: Learning from iid Data

 \end{theorem} \begin{proof} For all $\ell \in [L]$, let $\tilde{A}^{(\ell)} = A^{(\ell)} + Z^{(\ell)}$ where $Z^{(\ell)} \perp A^{(\ell)}$ and each element of $Z^{(\ell)}$ is $\overset{iid}{\sim} \normal(0, \delta^2)$, where $\delta^2 = \sigma^2(e^{2\epsilon/L}-1)/d^{(\ell-1)}$ and $d^{(\ell-1)}$ denotes the dimension of $U^{(\ell-1)}$.
 Then,

 where $(a)$ follows from Lemma \ref{le:nn_distortion_ub}, and $(b)$ follows from the fact that $\E[Z^{(\ell)\top}Z^{(\ell)}] = \frac{\sigma^2N(e^{2\epsilon/L}-1)}{d^{(\ell-1)}}I_{d^{(\ell-1)}}$.

 where $(a)$ follows from Lemma \ref{le:max_entropy}.
-The result follows from the definiton of the rate-distortion function. \end{proof}
+The result follows from the definition of the rate-distortion function. \end{proof}

-Note that the bound in Theorem \ref{th:nn_rd_bound} is only \emph{linear} in the parameter count of the network.
-In a setting in which we assume an independent prior on the weights of the network, such a result is the best that one could expect.
-In the following subsection, we will leverage this rate-distortion upper bound and Theorem \ref{th:rd_bounds} to arrive at an upper bound for the estimation error for the deep neural network setting.
+Note that the bound in Theorem \ref{th:nn_rd_bound} is only \emph{linear} in the parameter count of the MLP.
+In the following subsection, we will leverage this rate-distortion upper bound and Theorem \ref{th:horizon-indep-rd} to arrive at an upper bound on the error for the finite-width MLP setting.